cloudposse/terraform-aws-components/modules/aurora-mysql/README.md

 is_promoted_read_replica: true
 ```

 Reploying the component should show no changes.
-Example deployment with secondary cluster deployed to us-east-2 in a `platform-dev` account: `atmos terraform apply aurora-mysql/dev -s platform-use2-dev`
+For example, `atmos terraform apply aurora-mysql/dev -s platform-use2-dev`

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->